Categories

 • Scamming (link above).

-• Disinformation / propaganda, and in a time where we need peace (link).
+• Disinformation / propaganda, in a time where we need peace (link).

 • Accelerated wealth inequality (link).

-• Generation of sexual content without consent (link).
+• Generation of sexual content without consent, and of minors (link).

 • Accelerated language extinction (link).